 In my house, we like a lot of spice.
 I don’t mean spice as in burn your mouth down and bring out the soppapillas and honey kind of spice, I mean flavorful combinations of herbs and spices that contribute to complex flavor.
 Some of the most interesting flavors to me, are found in Thai and Indian Cuisines, especially in curries.

-This recipe was adapted from one of my favorite cookbooks Complete Indian, by Hamlyn.
-I can’t tell you how many hours I have spent looking at the pictures of the delicious Indian curries, chutneys, and desserts in this book.
+I adapted this recipe from one of my favorite cookbooks Complete Indian, by Hamlyn.
+I have spent countless hours looking at the pictures of delicious Indian curries, chutneys, and desserts in this book.
 I have hand written notes in the margins on at least half of the pages; notes where I have made changes to simplify a recipe or where I have attempted to lower the carbs, or both.

 The beauty of the recipe is that it works with all kinds of peppers, too.
 I’ve used bell peppers, serranos, poblano and a combination of mild and spicy varieties.
 Sometimes I leave them uncooked, and other times I char the peppers, removing the outer skin — it adds a nice smokey flavor.
 Which ever combination of chicken and peppers you decide to use, I’m sure you will love this Bangalore Chicken Curry as much as my family does.

 I have several low carb and keto Indian Curry recipes on the blog.
 If you like green curries my easy Keto Chicken Curry is an authentic recipe from Asha in southern India.
 If you like beef, you’ll love the Beef Keema and Beef Curry with Winter Vegetables.
 For vegetarians, a delicious keto Egg Curry will do the trick!

 - 1 large rotisserie chicken cut into pieces (if using small chickens, use two)

 - 1/4 cup ghee or melted butter

 - 2 medium garlic cloves, sliced